Diagnosis: Oligodendroglioma, multi focal, Grade 2 ,3

 - 2005-06 Quarterly MRI scans; anti-seizure medication Keppra.
 CURED?
 WRONG!

 - 2007-10 MRI scans continue.
 Every six months.
 Surely I am cured!

 - I think I am cured in 2010.
 I've reach the 5 year mark!
 Stupid me.

-Keppra dosage, as no seizures in years.
+- 2010 May 9 Worrisome changes.
+Clinical notes: "some progression involving the left parietal occipital lesion" Scans now quarterly.
+Fortunately, no symptoms.
+Reducing Keppra dosage, as no seizures in years.
 Why burden the body with more pollutants.

 - 2012 June 18 MRI Reads: LEFT PARIETAL-OCCIPITAL, LEFT FRONTAL, CORPUS CALLOSUM, RIGHT PONS/MIDDLE CEREBELLAR PENDUNCLE LESION APPEARS SIMILAR.
 NO MODULAR ENHANCEMENT SEEN.
 CEREBELLAR TOSILS LIE JUST BELOW THE FORAMEN MAGNUM.
-STALE TUMOR BURDEN.
+STABLE TUMOR BURDEN.
 NO NEW ENHANCING LESIONS SEEN.

 Keep positive; keep engaged; keeping doing the things you enjoy, and new things.
 Make the bucket list and start checking off the completed adventures.

 I am fortunate to be a long term survivor.
 Steep financial and emotional challenges have been encountered (out-of-pocket medical in 2012 was $30,000).
 But, I can look back over this journey, and my motto remains: